Bankruptcy is a process through debtors may obtain court-ordered relief from their debts.

-Please be careful when dealing with companies that offer to combine all of your debts into a single "low payment" loan.
-Some of those companies collect large fees while offering a loan package that is inferior to that which you could obtain directly from a bank or credit union.
+Be careful when dealing with companies that offer to combine all of your debts into a single "low payment" loan.
+Some loan consolidators collect large fees while offering a loan package that is inferior to that which you could obtain directly from a bank or credit union.
 A poorly structured loan may leave you paying interest for years, while making essentially no progress on paying down the principal of the loan.

 If you have debts that you cannot afford to pay, and you cannot find an alternative to bankruptcy that will allow you to resolve your financial troubles, bankruptcy may be the correct choice for you.